 - For a short position, the exit position will be a buy position.
 It would help if you exited when prices move above the trailing line created by the ATR.

-The given graph shows the downtrend, which is highlighted with the ATR’s help.
-It also has the 63-day exponential MA that has been used here as the trend filter.
+The graph shows the downtrend, highlighted with the ATR’s help.
+It also has the 63-day exponential MA used here as the trend filter.

 According to this graph:

-- When the price gets closed below the ATR, but the exponential average remains close, you must go short.
+- You must go short when the price gets closed below the ATR but the exponential average remains close.

 - As soon as the price cross above the ATR trend line, you must exit.

-The ATR time period can be set from 5 to 21 days.
-While the developer suggests setting it for 7 days for general trading, 21-days for long-term trading, and 5-days for short-term trading.
-For trailing stops, multiples ranging from 2.5 to 3.5 times the ATR.
+The ATR period can be set from 5 to 21 days.
+At the same time, the developer suggests setting it for seven days for general trading, 21 days for long-term trading, and five days for short-term trading.
+For trailing stops, multiples range from 2.5 to 3.5 times the ATR.
 The lower multiples can get more susceptible to whipsaws.

 The default setting is 3X21 day ATR.
 The Closing Price is also set as default.